 If you are not using AWS Lambda, you may point skills to your own endpoint, while still using ASK CLI to manage your skill's model.

 Step 3: Install and initialize ASK CLI

-npm to install ASK CLI.
+Use npm to install ASK CLI.
 Installation might require that you run as an administrator or super user.

-npm install -g ask-cli
+npm install -g ask-cli.

 If you already have ASK CLI installed and want to update to the latest version, install it in the same way as a new user.

-ASK CLI prompts you to name your ASK profile, choose the AWS profile to use, and then opens a browser so you can sign in to your Amazon developer account.
+ask init command prompts you to name your ASK profile, choose the AWS profile to use, and then opens a browser so you can sign in to your Amazon developer account.
 If you're on a computer without a browser installed, you can use the

 Step 4: Use ASK CLI commands to manage your skill